nathanhitchcock/BurntOut/docs/assets.md

 - Replace `TBD` entries with the exact source URL, creator name, and license.
 - Ensure any `.xcf` or `.tres` files derived from third-party sources have licenses compatible with MIT.
 - For assets created by the Burnt Potato Games team, mark Source as `Internal` and License as `Copyright Burnt Potato Games (MIT-compatible)`.
 - Pixabay License: Free for commercial use, no attribution required — see [license summary](https://pixabay.com/service/license-summary/).
+- Electric Zap / Static Pop attribution: likely maps to `short_circuit_01.*` by fronbondi_skegs (Pixabay) — please confirm the exact track link.